-This Career Change Assessment Will Take You a Little Longer, But It’s Worth It!
+This Career Assessment Will Take You a Little Longer, But It’s Worth It!

 This free career assessment is the best system that I know of to truly find out what your greatest gifts and abilities are.

-It is a system that has been used worldwide for many years and has proven to be very accurate at helping you understand yourself in regards to the world of work.
+It is a system that has been used worldwide for many years and has proven to be very accurate at helping you understand yourself in regard to the world of work.

 Quality Takes a Little Longer